opensearch-project/documentation-website/_im-plugin/index-codecs.md

 When you restore the indexes from a snapshot of a cluster to another cluster, it is important to verify that the target cluster supports the codecs of the segments in the source snapshot.
 For example, if the source snapshot contains segments of the `zstd` or `zstd_no_dict` codecs (introduced in OpenSearch 2.9), you won't be able to restore the snapshot to a cluster that runs on an older OpenSearch version because it doesn't support these codecs.

 For hardware-accelerated compression codecs, available in OpenSearch 2.14 and later, the value of `index.codec.qatmode` affects how snapshots and restores are performed.
-If the value is `auto` (the default), then snapshots and restores can be performed with no additional instructions.
-However, if the value is `hardware`, it must be reset to `auto` for the restore process to succeed on systems lacking the hardware accelerator
+If the value is `auto` (the default), then snapshots and restores work without issue.
+However, if the value is `hardware`, then it must be reset to `auto` in order for the restore process to succeed on systems lacking the hardware accelerator.

-You can modify the value of `index.codec.qatmode` during a restore process by setting its value as follows: `"index_settings": {"index.codec.qatmode": "auto"}`.
+You can modify the value of `index.codec.qatmode` during the restore process by setting its value as follows: `"index_settings": {"index.codec.qatmode": "auto"}`.
 {: .note}

 ### Reindexing